Why Choose Cedars-Sinai Marina del Rey Hospital for Spinal Stenosis Treatment?

-The highly skilled and well-trained neurosurgeons at Marina Del Rey Hospital evaluate patients with spinal stenosis and provide individualized treatment advice for each patient.
+The highly skilled and well-trained neurosurgeons at Cedars-Sinai Marina del Rey Hospital evaluate patients with spinal stenosis and provide individualized treatment advice for each patient.
 They can choose from the various non-surgical and surgical treatment options available.
-The treatment that is best for your symptoms and severity of spinal stenosis will be considered.
+The treatment that is best for your symptoms and the severity of spinal stenosis will be considered.

 Spinal stenosis is a condition in which there is an abnormal narrowing of the spinal column, where the spinal cord runs.
 Stenosis usually occurs due to lesions or deposits inside the tube.
 It may affect any part of the spine, but it most commonly occurs in the lower back and neck.
 Spinal stenosis can exert pressure on the spinal cord and its nerves.

-Cervical spinal stenosis is even more dangerous as it compresses upon the spinal cord and leads to serious symptoms such as major body weakness or even paralysis.
-Spinal stenosis can develop as a result of advancing age, degenerative disc disease, and developmental problems in the spine before birth, diseases such as arthritis, scoliosis, osteoporosis and lordosis (sway back), obesity, genetics, poor body posture.
+Cervical spinal stenosis is even more dangerous as it compresses the spinal cord and leads to serious symptoms such as major body weakness or even paralysis.
+Spinal stenosis can develop as a result of advancing age, degenerative disc disease, and developmental problems in the spine before birth, diseases such as arthritis, scoliosis, osteoporosis and lordosis (swayback), obesity, genetics, poor body posture.

 One of the following surgical procedures may be performed: